BLOG 18th June 2018

 Why, I hear you ask, was someone from an audience development agency attending a conference on Brexit?
 Well firstly, I happened to be in London that day anyway and I was conscious that I haven’t seen any gathering of the cultural sector in NI or in RoI about the implications of Brexit, although organisations have been feeding views to the Department for Communities.
 Secondly, I know from the work we do that audiences here cross the border for cultural experiences all the time and so the ongoing debate about the border post-Brexit is as important for arts organisations as it is for the business or agri-food sectors.
 Finally, our experiences in having the EU Capital of Culture designation removed from the UK bidding cities encouraged me to give up a few hours to hear what was being said by the UK and European speakers.

-The Creative Industries Federation is the national organisation for the UK’s creative industries, cultural education and arts.
+The Creative UK is the national organisation for the UK’s creative industries, cultural education and arts.
 Watching from afar I’ve been impressed with the level of access they have and the efforts they’ve put into advocating for the creative industries especially around Brexit.
 They have produced a number of reports and the conference was designed to bring together senior politicians, cultural leaders, and business people.

 Arts and Culture were at the forefront of the debate